What Episcopalians Believe

 We walk the "middle way" between protestant and catholic traditions.
 We often talk about the Episcopal Church as following the “via media” or middle way in our theology and discussions because we believe that, whether or not we agree on a particular topic, we all are children beloved by God and we can have thoughtful and respectful discussions.

 The Episcopal Church has between 2.1 million members in about 7,500 congregations in the United States, the Virgin Islands, Haiti, Europe and other areas in North, Central, and South America.
-The Diocese of Maine, which encompasses the entire state, is home to 60 year round congregations and several other communities of faith.
-We are also home to 18 summer chapels along the coast.
-Since 2003 we have partnered with the Episcopal Diocese of Haiti as a Companion Diocese.
-More than a dozen Maine congregations have permanent partnerships with particular parishes and schools in Haiti.
+The Diocese of Maine, which encompasses the entire state, is home to 57 year round congregations, 18 summer chapels along the coast, and ministries across the state.

 adapted from the Episcopal Diocese of Texas website